-The color that I ordered–I love the driftwood color, but it’s already attracting dog hair from my black lab.
+- The color that I ordered–I love the driftwood color, but it’s already attracting dog hair from my black lab.
 Oops.
 I wasn’t really thinking about the material when I picked the color since typical luggage is a canvas material that dog hair doesn’t stick to.
 Something to keep in mind if you have pets.

 - I would love another size option or expandable zippers–This small size is great for short trips, but I would love to have this design in a larger (still carry-on) size.
-(UPDATE 12/08/17: Cotopaxi has a new Allpa 35L, which looks very promising if you’re looking for a larger version of this pack.
-I just got my hands on one, and I’ve got my initial thoughts about the Allpa backpack here—full review coming soon!)
+(UPDATE 08/22/18: Cotopaxi has new Allpa 28L and Allpa 35L packs with a very similar organized design but more rugged material.
+Check out my Allpa 35L review here.)

 - Nazca 24L meets camera bag–My dream come true would be for Cotopaxi and Lowepro to team up and give me this plus camera storage.
 I was able to use the Nazca 24L and my purse on this trip since I wasn’t taking a lot of camera gear, and I had my husband to carry a small camera bag for me.
 But if I travel solo for a trip where I’ll be photographing heavily, I don’t think I’ll be able to use it since my camera bag is a large backpack (that I always, always, always carry on).
 It probably won’t happen, but a girl can dream.
 So Cotopaxi and Lowepro, if you’re listening…